 - For long SQL queries, there is no automatic adjustment of text fields.
 They have to be adjusted manually, and in NiFi, setting up manually managed jobs can be challenging.

 Apache Airflow Basics

-Some people claim that Airflow is "cron on steroids," but to be more precise, Airflow is an open-source ETL tool for planning, generating, and tracking processes.
+Some people claim that Apache Airflow is “cron on steroids”, but to be more precise, Airflow is an open-source ETL tool for planning, generating, and tracking processes.
 It is compatible with cloud providers such as GCP, Azure, and AWS.
 Astronomer makes it possible to run Airflow on Kubernetes.

 - Rich UI: The user interface is really intuitive and a truly functional way to access the metadata.
 It makes it easy to turn schedules on and off, visualize DAG’s progress, make SQL queries, watch pipelines in production, monitor them, and resolve emerging issues at once.
 Due to rich visualization components, you can see all of the running pipelines and follow their progress.
 Everything is very lean and elegant.
 A powerful Jinja engine for templating makes it possible to parametrize scripts.